FauxWaffle/Data_View/README.md

 Line 58 will autolaunch Streamlit which will open a local web-server in your default browser.
 From here you will be able to view/export your CSV with desired toggles selected.
 You can click column headers to sort.

 !!
 Not final stage of program.
 Still in progress !!

+2/29/2024:
+I have added the "not touched" metric in with Python versus using PowerShell.
+This allows for a bit quicker data collection.
+Once toggles are selected, if you hover over the header row you can select, EXPORT, which will save a CSV with the data fields selected.

+For questions: OrrinDabney@Outlook.com